By 2023, the online food delivery market is projected to hit $137 billion globally.

 The Order and Delivery Model

-Some of the most popular food delivery apps for this model are UberEats, DoorDash, and Zomato.
+Some of the most popular food delivery applications for this model are UberEats, DoorDash, and Zomato.

-The delivery service provider collaborates with the platform owner to provide faster food delivery services to the customers.
-The delivery service provider sets the delivery charges on orders.
+The delivery service provider collaborates with the food delivery platforms to provide faster food delivery services to the customers.
+The courier service provider sets the delivery charges on orders.

 Challenges of The Order and Delivery Model